Before one can discover if they are eligible, they must first understand what Medicare is and how it functions.

 This article will explain everything there is to know about the Medicare eligibility age.

 What is Medicare?

-Medicare is a federally funded health insurance program for those who are 65 or older that have worked and paid Medicare taxes for at least ten years.
-This health insurance program provided by the United States government is also extended to younger persons with disabilities and those with End-Stage Renal Disease (ESRD).
+Medicare is health insurance coverage funded by the federal government for those who are 65 or older.
+Medicare also includes certain younger persons with disabilities as well as those with End-Stage Renal Disease (ESRD).

 Medicare Eligibility Age: Who is Eligible for Medicare?

 Adults 65 and older are eligible for Medicare; however, their eligibility can be further broken down into two categories: premium-free coverage and paid coverage.
 Those who are 65 and older, worked for at least ten years, and paid Medicare taxes, are eligible for premium-free Part A coverage.

 Those who are 65 and older, are citizens of the United States, but did not pay Medicare taxes while working are still able to enroll in Medicare but they must purchase Part A coverage.

 All Medicare recipients are eligible for Part B coverage, but it requires a premium.
 This premium for Part B is often taken as a deduction from a recipient’s retirement benefits from their Social Security Administration, Railroad Retirement, or Civil Service Retirement check.
 If a recipient receives none of these payments, Medicare will send a Part B premium bill every three months.